coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

       {
         name: "example_app",
         script: "npm start",
-        port: 8001
+        port: 8001 // optional, if have port set in app }
-      }
   ]
 }
 ```

-Above code will run the node app at port `8001` make sure it matches your port defined in application.
-The `script` is usually how the node app generally runs.
-It assumes there is `npm start` script inside your `package.json` the run the build code.
-5. Next install necessary node module using:
+The above code will run the Node app at port `8001`; make sure it matches the port defined in the application.
+The `script` is usually how the Node app generally runs.
+It assumes there is an `npm start` script inside your `package.json` to run the build code.

+5. Next, install the necessary Node modules using:

 ```
 npm ci
 ```

-above command create a `node_modules` folder with all necessary packages to run the code.
-7. Now, lets build the code, type:
+The above command creates a `node_modules` folder with all necessary packages to run the code.

+6. Now, let's build the code.
+Type:

 ```
 npm run build
 ```

-Above script will build the code for distribution using the `build` script defined in `pacakge.json` 7.
-Add PM2 Process on Startup:
+The above script will build the code for distribution using the `build` script defined in `package.json`.

+7. Add PM2 Process on Startup:

 ```
 sudo pm2 startup
 ```

-8. Start the Node App using `pm2`
+8. Start the Node App using `pm2`:

 ```
 pm2 start ecosystem.config.cjs
 ```

-9. Save PM2 Process
+9. Save the PM2 Process:

 ```
 pm2 save
 ```

 This will save the process to keep running in the background.

-10. List all pm2 process running in the background:
+10. List all PM2 processes running in the background:

 ```
 pm2 list